 We asked respondents to force rank the eight experiences according to how similar they perceived each to be to a serious Covid outcome in 2020, where 1 indicated most similar and 8 indicated least similar.
 We randomized respondents into one of three survey options.
 The first asked the respondent to rank the experiences according to how similar they were to a severe Covid case in 2020.
-The second asked the respondent to rank the experiences according to how similar they were to a Covid hospitalization in 2020.
-The third asked the respondent to rank the experiences according to how similar they were to a Covid death in 2020.
+The second asked the respondent to rank the experiences according to how similar they were to a covid hospitalization in 2020.
+The third asked the respondent to rank the experiences according to how similar to rank the experiences according to how similar to rank the experiences according to how similar they were to a covid hospitalization in 2020.
+The third asked the respondent to rank the experiences according to how similar they were to a covid hospitalization in 2020.
+The third asked the respondent to rank the experiences according to how similar they were to a covid hospitalization in 2020.